Congenital Cardiac Surgery Fellowship

 Goals of the Program

 The goals of the program are to provide an introduction to all forms of congenital heart defects, and to provide a graded progression of responsibility in the pre-operative, intraoperative, and postoperative management of patients with congenital heart defects.
 This training will include patients of any age, pediatric or adult, who have congenital heart disease.
-Please visit the Goals and Objectives section to view the plan for the program's participants.
+See the Educational Goals and Objectives section below for more details.

 Faculty